 What are traditional karate styles?
 Karate styles refer to the classical type of system being taught; and are not 'mixed' with anything else, such as weapons and kick-boxing, etc. In Japan the traditional styles were originally created by famous Karate Masters who taught their systems with individual specific functions and tactics.
 The creator of Wadoryu, Hironori Ohtsuka (1892-1982), for example, was a man of small stature who was also a master of Yoshin-Ryu Ju-Jutsu.
 He combined Shuri-te Karate with Ju-jutsu and created the classical system of Wadoryu in 1938, which he stated should be suitable for all ages and genders.
 The most popular styles of karate include Wadoryu, Shitoryu, Gojuryu and Shotokan.
 The next most popular styles are Shorinryu, Kyokushinkai, Uechi-ryu, Budokan, etc. Each style has its own methods and merits, so check the club out to see if the style will suit you.

 How long will it take to get a black-belt?
 This is probably the most asked question by many people, and our usual reply would be, "how long is a piece of string?"
 To get what traditionalists consider an 'authentic' black-belt level takes many years of practice.
 Also, the minimum age to attain this level would be around 11 years of age; although very few at this age accomplish this due to the demanding requirements.
 However, if you train twice or more a week, pass all the progression (coloured belt) grades, it is possible to be able to attain black-belt level after a little over three years dedicated practise.
 Realistically though, if you are there to only achieve grades and a black-belt then 'traditional' karate may not be for you.
 As the traditionalist trains he focuses on what's in front of him and attempts to overcome the immediate challenges ahead.
-We have had students who have achieved black-belt after three years of dedicated training and we have those who have taken longer, but this is all down to the individual and choice along the way.
+We have had students who have achieved black-belt after just over three years of dedicated training and we have those who have taken longer, but this is all down to the individual and choice along the way.
 For example, the Chief Instructor of British Wadokai, Gary Swift Kyoshi, started Martial-arts in 1966 and achieved his 1st Dan Black-belt in 1978 (taking 12-years); as the training was more important to him than the achievement of grades.

 Do I need to be fit to start Karate?
 You don't need to be super fit - flexibility, strength and speed comes with repetitive training - it's one of the objects of doing Karate.
 All we ask is that if you are 40 years old or above, and have not been physically active for some time, then you should consider a medical check-up before starting training.
 This is in keeping with advice given by all active pastimes & sports.